trollkatt/Unity-3D-Xmpp-Protocol-/README.md

 Trollkat's (forker's) note: I initially forked this project to improve it and contribute back the changes.
 However, I do not agree with the way GitHub is partnering with xAI, so I have moved my fork to GitLab: https://gitlab.com/alejandrovr/Unity-3D-Xmpp-Protocol .

-All the new improvements will be over there.
+All the new improvements (So far AutoPong and some bugfixes) will be over there.

 ---